Toyota Territory Off-Roaders Association (TTORA)

 4. undercoat every seam and weld, top and bottom, and any other place where water could possibly get in on the bed

-5. make sure I'm legal and add a new LED plate light on the bed
+5. add a new LED plate light on the bed, insuring that my rig will be street legal

 6. weld on some new rear recovery points on the frame and ditch the tow receiver